cubedwntrr/XDBot2OptionTriggers/README.md

 # NOTES

 This script will not work unless vanilla mode is disabled, due to vanilla mode not logging player X. Unfortunately, this can break a lot of levels.
 To increase accuracy, ensure frame fixes is disabled!
+Dual portals can also break option trigger converted macros.
 In the future, I may create a fork of XDBot that logs Player X with vanilla mode enabled.

+# NOTE 2

+This only works with Player 1 macros for the time being